vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/aws-lambda-behaviors.md

 # AWS Lambda Behaviors

-AWS Lambda behaviors act as an interface for communicating with Amazon AWS Lambda functions in Cloud Director.
-Each behavior represents one Lambda function and upon invoking this behavior, that function is executed in AWS by Cloud Director as well.
+AWS Lambda behaviors act as an interface for communicating with Amazon AWS Lambda functions in VMware Cloud Director.
+Each behavior represents one Lambda function and upon invoking this behavior, that function is executed in AWS by VMware Cloud Director as well.

 ## Prerequisites

-In order to create an AWS Lambda behavior in Cloud Director, a function in [AWS Lambda](https://aws.amazon.com/lambda/) needs to be created for the behavior to invoke.
+In order to create an AWS Lambda behavior in VMware Cloud Director, a function in [AWS Lambda](https://aws.amazon.com/lambda/) needs to be created for the behavior to invoke.

 ## Behavior Definition